 The extraordinary feature at Castlerigg, has not been encountered in other stone circles in the British Isles.

 Including the stones along the perimeter of the circle gives a total of thirteen stones in the rectangle.
 Interestingly, there are three distinct gaps in the rectangle which, if they once held stones, gives 16 as the total number of stones.

-Prehistoric farming communities settled in the fertile, mountanous regions of the Lake District.
+Prehistoric farming communities settled in the fertile, mountainous regions of the Lake District.

-Stukeley wrote: … for a mile before we came to Keswick, on an eminence in the middle of a great concavity of those rude hills, and not far from the banks of the river Greata, I observed another Celtic work, very intire: it is 100 foot in diameter, and consists of forty stones, some very large.
+Stukeley wrote: " … for a mile before we came to Keswick, on an eminence in the middle of a great concavity of those rude hills, and not far from the banks of the River Greta, I observed another Celtic work, very entire: it is 100 foot in diameter and consists of forty stones, some very large.

 At the east end of it is a grave, made of such other stones, in number about ten: this is placed in the very east point of the circle, and within it: there is not a stone wanting, though some are removed a little out of their first station: they call it the Carsles, and, corruptly I suppose, Castle-rig”.

-Neolithic-era stone tools were unearthed inside the circle and in the centre of Keswick during the 19th century.
+Neolithic-era stone tools were unearthed inside the circle and in the center of Keswick during the 19th century.